Updated On : December 17, 2022

 As we all know, Judicial Services is a highly prestigious and respected job.
 It gives you all the perks and privileges of being a state government official and provides job security even in today’s hire and fire culture.

-However, most of you pursuing law can choose your career in many other fields rather than Judiciary as a career by using the skills you obtained during the law program.
+However, most of you pursuing law can choose your career in many other fields apart from choosing Judiciary as a career by using the skills you obtained during the law program.
+Those who have experience in law can use their abilities to explore various alternative career options apart from the judiciary, as explained in the post below.

-If you love to write and hold a law degree, you can also choose your career as a journalist.
+If you love to write and hold a law degree, you can also choose your career as a law journalist.
 A lot of news focuses on laws and legal issues, including criminal behaviour, old laws being challenged, etc.

 Those who are pursuing a law degree can be an expert in political and crime journalism, and an understanding of Indian Constitution Laws and the Indian Penal Code can be better than those with a journalism background.

+Legal journalists often cover a wide range of topics, from high-profile court cases to changes in legislation and legal trends.
+They need a solid understanding of legal principles and procedures to accurately convey complex information to their audience.
 Journalism is a way of entertainment; for a while, it aims to be informative.
 So, if you are interested in writing stories, you can choose journalism as your career after completing your law degree.

-If you are not interested in intensive law research but you are interested in teaching, you might consider becoming a teacher.
+It is another most sought-after career option apart from the judiciary by law aspirants after graduation.
+If you are not interested in intensive law research but you are interested in teaching, you might consider becoming a professor at any law school across the country.

 Those with good academic records and the skill of explaining different topics to others are good fits to become a lecturer in any of the law colleges in the country.
+If you wish to opt for the LLM program, you could go on to complete research in the respective field of study and earn a post-graduate degree.

 This will also help you become a government or private university professor.
+You must pursure PhD and clear NET to become a professor.

 Read more: Judiciary as a career in India